creativetimofficial/material-dashboard-react-aspnet/README.md

 You can find documentation  on IDS [here](https://identityserver.io/)

 ## Documentation
-The documentation for the Material Dashboard React is hosted at our [website](https://demos.creative-tim.com/material-dashboard-react/#/documentation/tutorial).
+The documentation for the Material Dashboard React Aspnet is hosted at our [website](https://demos.creative-tim.com/material-dashboard-react/#/documentation/asp-net).

 ## File Structure